 How big of a problem is infection in nursing homes?

 The most recent data shows that there are between 1 and 3 million serious infections in long-term care facilities each year.
 Infection is the leading cause of hospitalization and death of nursing home residents: Up to 380,000 residents of long-term care facilities actually die of infection each year.
 By very conservative estimates, infections in nursing homes cost $673 million in additional health care costs per year.
-And the most recent data shows that infections are on the rise.
+Even before COVID-19, the most recent data shows that infections are on the rise.

 The most common infections in nursing homes are UTIs (which can lead to fatal blood infections), lower-respiratory infections, skin/soft tissue infections, and gastroenteritis (C. difficile and norovirus).
 Residents of nursing home facilities are especially vulnerable to infection, with weakened immune systems, higher rates of chronic disease, limited mobility, vague symptoms, more fragile skin, and difficulties with admitting to or communicating pain or symptoms.
 In addition, residents are far more likely to receive multiple antibiotic prescriptions which can lead to complications and exposure to drug resistant pathogens.